 The circuit is a frequency dependent feedback arrangement, and provides boost and cut for high and low frequencies.
 It is common for designers to make the turnover frequency for both treble and bass centred around 1kHz, but this is essentially a bad idea (IMO).
 Ideally, bass boost/cut should start from no higher than about 200Hz, and treble boost/cut should start at no lower than around 2.5kHz.
 In practice it will be found that this is more natural, and provides the boost where it will do the most good (or harm, for the purists!).
 640Hz was used as the 'centre' frequency rather than 1kHz, which is too high.
 (640Hz is 5 octaves from 20Hz, and 5 octaves (close enough) from 20kHz.)

-The maximum boost is about 14dB, which is still far more than necessary, the lower turnover frequency is about 150Hz, and the upper turnover frequency is about 2.5kHz.
+The maximum boost is about 14dB, which is still far more than necessary, the lower ±3dB frequency is about 150Hz, and the upper ±3dB frequency is about 2.5kHz.
 These can be changed by modifying the values of the bass and treble capacitors, and the amount of boost and cut is varied by changing the series resistors for each pot.

 This circuit must be driven from a low impedance, so connecting it after the volume control (for example) is a no-no. Ideally, the output of an opamp will be the source, thus ensuring the required low impedance.

-The formulae for designing these active tone control circuits are fairly simple, but can be quite inaccurate under some circumstances.
-At least it will give you a starting point to have the formulae, so the formulae for the bass control lower turnover frequency (Fb0) and ±3dB frequency (Fb1) are (respectively) ....
+Calculation of all frequency characteristics is complex, repetitive and tedious.
+Fortunately it's not necessary because this is a tone control, not a precision equaliser.
+The formulae shown here for working out the values for these active tone control circuits are fairly simple, but can be quite inaccurate under some circumstances.
+At least it will give you a starting point, so the formulae for the bass control lower turnover frequency (fb0 - the frequency where boost or cut starts to level out) and ±3dB frequency (fb3) are (respectively) ....

 These give (again, respectively) ...